rreece/rreece.github.io/outline-of-philosophy/invitation.md

     with or without the capability of describing reality.
 -   Allies in illucidating the demarcation of what science is, and what sorts of claims it justifies.
--   TODO: Can this be accessible and interesting to both academic and lay audiences?
+-   Can this be accessible and interesting to both academic and lay audiences?